 What Are The Fees Like?

-Online workers will pay a fee for using an invoicing and payment system.
+Online workers will pay a fee for using an invoicing and payment service system.
 And that’s fair; these are companies after all.
 The fees vary a lot from platform to platform though, and you’ll need to do your homework to make sure you’ve found a good deal.

 Due charges 2.8% for their payment system.
 PayPal charges 2.9% plus $0.30 USD of the amount you receive.
 Stripe is the same as PayPal.
 These are just three of your options, but it shows that there is a wide world of payment systems out there.